kontent-ai/kontent-ai.github.io/docs/Guidelines-for-GitHub-permissions-in-Kontent-ai-organization.md

 - Rich text rangers

 ## Adding new members
 New members should be assigned to one of the above teams based on their affiliation.
-Contact developer relations team at devrel@kontent.ai if you feel like a new team is required.
+Contact developer relations team at devrel@kontent.ai if you need to add a member to the GitHub organization or if you feel like a new team is required.

 > For all Kontent.ai employees in the GitHub organization - your **GitHub profile should have your real name filled** (nickname/handle is up to you) and ideally a real-life profile picture.